 • development of femininity, softness;

-• increase immunity and tone of the whole organism.
+• increasing immunity and tone of the whole body.

 Acupuncture

 An unconventional method of treatment with thin needles, which not every girl will decide on.
-Acupuncture can only be performed by an experienced, qualified, certified master.
+Acupuncture can only be performed by an experienced, qualified, certified practitioner.

 In addition to the above methods, they have a good effect on female nature: